terrymcquerry/myLinuxDiary/README.md

 ==========
 `date` displays the current time and date\
 `cal` displays a calendar of the current month\
+`host` see the host name\
 `whoami` get username\
 `whatis command` gives short description\
+`which`\
+`whereis`\
+`type` see the type of the command\
+`file (fileName)` get file type\
 `info command` gives info\
-`uname -a` get system information\
+`uname -a` get system information (-a for all options)\
+`uptime` view system's uptime\
+`cat /etc/os-release` view os version info\

 `history` get a list of previous commands\
 `!!` get the last command\
 `sudo !!` run previous command with privileges\
 `!abc:p` print the last command starting with abc\
-`ctrl + R` search easier\
 `!53` recall and execute the command associated with the history number\
 `history -c` delete history\
 To start incremental search, press CTRL-R followed by the text you are looking for.
-When you ﬁnd it, you can either press ENTER to execute the command or press CTRL-J to copy the line from the history list to the current command line.
+When you ﬁnd it, you can either press ENTER to execute the command or press CTRL-J to copy the line from the history list to the current command line, or ctrl-O to execute.
 To ﬁnd the next occurrence of the text (moving “up” the history list), press CTRL-R again.
 To quit searching, press either CTRL-G or CTRL-C.\
-`export HISTSIZE=50` change history size to 50\
+`export HISTSIZE=50` change history size to 50. choose zero to delete history.\
 `history > cmds.txt` save history to a cheatsheet\
-`uptime`\

 `man <command>` print manual for the certain command. search for certain words by pressing forward slash\
-`man -k <search term>` search for the words you remember when you are not sure of the command\
+`man -k <search term>` search for the words you remember when you are not sure of the command. `apropos` command does the same\
-`type` get type of command\
-`file (fileName)` get file type\
 `echo` (for example echo [[:upper:]]* (it expands and echos list of files starting with uppercase)) Also can be used as a claculator: $((mathematical expression)) Parameter expansion (echo $USER)\
 Or command substitution: echo `$(ls)`\
 `echo $HISTSIZE` display system variables\
 `echo "new line" > textfile.txt` make a text file with this line in it (for adding another line you should use >> or it would rewrite the file instead of appending)\
-`man`\
 `top`/`htop`\
 `ping`/`ifconfig`\
 `df` displays the current amount of free space on our disk drives\